flextype/docs.flextype.org/site/entries/en/fieldsets/fieldsets/entry.md

 ---
 title: Fieldsets
+description: Fieldsets are configuration files written in YAML for Admin Panel to create publish forms.
+They establish your content model.
+Essentially, a schema that defines your fields, data types, and the interface used to manage them.
 ---

 Fieldsets are configuration files written in YAML for Admin Panel to create publish forms.
 They establish your content model.
 Essentially, a schema that defines your fields, data types, and the interface used to manage them.